Reuben H. Walworth: Personal life

 A devout Presbyterian, Walworth became an elder and known for charity toward the poor.
 A Freemason, he rose to Grand Master in the Grand Lodge of New York in 1853.
 He was also vice-president of the Bible Society and the Tract Society, and for a long period president of the American Temperance Union.
 Walworth also wrote Hyde Genealogy (2 vols., 1864), and was elected a member of the American Antiquarian Society in 1865.

 Death and legacy

-Walworth died in Saratoga Springs on November 28, 1867, survived by his wife, children and several grandchildren.
-He is buried at Greenridge Cemetery in Saratoga Springs.
+Walworth died in Saratoga Springs on November 28, 1867.

-Walworth County, Wisconsin and Walworth, New York were named for him.
+Walworth County, Wisconsin, and Walworth, New York, were named for him.
 His stepdaughter inherited the family mansion, Pine Grove, which the Chancellor had expanded to 55 rooms (including a courtroom).
 It survived a century, but was torn down after his granddaughter died, Saratoga Springs having become a racing and gambling center.
-Several rooms are recreated in the Saratoga Springs History Museum.Cornelius E. Durkee, Remniscences of Saratoga in The Saratogan 1927-1928 available at history.rays-place.com/NY/saratogy-early-buildings.htm A Christian campground open from May to November for more than 80 years has the name.
+Several rooms are recreated in the Saratoga Springs History Museum.